build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 Now, let's dive into the first step of our journey.
 In Step 1, we will deploy the GPT-J 6B FP16 Embedding model with Amazon SageMaker JumpStart.
 This model will play a crucial role in converting our PDF manual into embeddings for our Vector Database.

 ## Step 1 - Deploy GPT-J 6B FP16 Embedding model with Amazon SageMaker JumpStart
-To get started, follow the steps outlined in [Amazon SagemMaker Documentation - Open and use JumpStart section](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html) to launch Amazon SageMaker JumpStart node from the Home Menu of the Amazon SageMaker Studio.
+To get started, follow the steps outlined in [Amazon SageMaker Documentation - Open and use JumpStart section](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html) to launch Amazon SageMaker JumpStart node from the Home Menu of the Amazon SageMaker Studio.
 Choose <b>Models, notebooks, solutions</b> option and select the GPT-J 6B Embedding FP16 embedding model as shown in the image below.
 Then, simply click on `Deploy` and Amazon SageMaker JumpStart will take care of the infrastructure setup for deploying this pretrained model into the SageMaker environment.

 ![Select the hugging face embeddings model from within Sagemaker Jumpstart](images/huggingface-embeddings.jpg)
 ## Step 2 - Deploy the Flan T5 XXL LLM Model with Amazon SageMaker JumpStart